-- Policy 1: New roads, bridges, etc. over rivers and streams shall be designed to minimize removal of shoreline vegetation and shall be installed in a manner that will not impede the flow of water or passage of fish. - Policy 2: Proliferation of individual, single purpose piers and mooring facilities is discouraged in water areas to avoid increasing damage to fish habitat and scattered shoreline alterations. - Policy 3: Parks should be managed to leave natural vegetation when possible. - Policy 4: Chemical spraying along County roads is discouraged.
-Other methods (i.e. mowing) should be utilized to control plant growth. - Policy 5: Steps to increase native or hatchery runs on Plympton Creek, Little Creek, Mary's Creek, Ferris Creek, Bear Creek or the John Day River are encouraged. - Policy 6: Because of the importance of the Gnat Creek and Big Creek hatcheries, activities of development that could be detrimental to their water quality are discouraged in these creeks or in the waters into which they drain.
-All waters which drain into these creeks should be carefully managed to avoid harmful effects.
+- Policy A: Steps to increase native or hatchery runs on Plympton Creek, Little Creek, Mary's Creek, Ferris Creek, Bear Creek or the John Day River are encouraged. - Policy B: Because of the importance of the Gnat Creek and Big Creek hatcheries, activities of development that could be detrimental to their water quality are discouraged in these creeks or in the waters into which they drain.
+All waters which drain into these creeks should be carefully managed to avoid harmful effects. - Policy C: The County will require that any additional rural residential development at River Ranch be clustered on the more northerly portion of the site.
+The County will implement other measures recommended to it, by the Oregon